Certificate of Free Sale

 - Cosmetics and Medical Devices

-The Florida Chamber does not offer Certificates of Free sale for raw agricultural commodities, dairy products, poultry or meat products, a dietary supplements, human or animal drugs or biologics.
+The Florida Chamber does not offer Certificates of Free sale for raw agricultural commodities, dairy products, poultry or meat products, dietary supplements, human or animal drugs or biologics.
 Please contact the FDA for more information. (see below)

 - Member Rate: $60 Per Certificate